bump-sh/github-action/README.md

 ## Usage

+Start with creating a documentation on [Bump.sh](https://bump.sh).

+Once you've got API Documentation set up, go to Settings > CI Deployment, copy the access token, then add it to GitHub Settings > Secrets > Actions as as a new environment variable called `BUMP_TOKEN`.

-Start with creating a documentation on [Bump.sh](https://bump.sh), and once you've got API Documentation set up you can pick from one of the three following API workflow files.
+Then you can pick from one of the three following API workflow files.

 - **Recommended:** [Deploy Documentation & Diff on Pull Requests](#deploy-documentation--diff-on-pull-requests)
 - [Deploy Documentation only](#deploy-documentation-only)